"Unus bonum rursus dignus alium"

 OTHER EVENTS: Philip Hauser runs a great hands on open house at his workshop on the 3rd Tuesday of each month.
 The open house is an informal setting where members discuss different issues such as tool use, tool sharpening, wood preparation, and turning techniques.
 Phil and other members often demonstrate these techniques.
 See Member's Area for Phil's contact information.

 A 50/50 raffle is conducted during most meetings to augment the club’s finances.
-We also run Hands on Workshops (HOWs) once each year, taught by volunteer experienced members of the club in their homes.
+We also run Hands on Workshops (HOWs) once each year, taught by volunteer experienced members of the club at their own shop.
 Various specialties are covered.

-The club invites some of the best woodturners in the world to demonstrate at our club meetings.
-Woodturners freely share their skills with all, thus providing novice to expert turners with a
+The club invites some of the best woodturners in the world to demonstrate at our club meetings and via Zoom remote sessions.
+Woodturners freely share their skills with all, thus providing novice to expert turners with a wealth of information.

 The club will often offer information about wood that has become available and tools for sale.
 We also inform members of different woodturning events in the area and upcoming symposiums.